NikolettaGr/Project1-Paw-Walkers/README.md

     * As a First Time Visitor, I want to easily understand the main purpose of the site, so I can learn more about the organization.
     * As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.
+    * As a First Time Visitor, I want to see the testimonials, so I can see whether the organization is trustworthy.

 ### Returning Visitor Goals: